Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Coarse-Grained Theory, Front Dynamics, and Fingering Instability

-A better description of the front dynamics can be achieved using the continuum equations by considering a confined geometry in which the colony expands along a straight channel of width $w$ with periodic boundary conditions in the transverse direction, as shown in Fig.~\ref{fig:fig3}a.
+A better description of the front dynamics can be achieved by considering colony growth along a straight channel of width $w$, with periodic boundary conditions in the transverse direction, as shown in Fig.~\ref{fig:fig3}a.
 In this configuration the colony advances along the channel, and its position is described by the front location $L(t)$.
-This setup allows for an explicit analytical solution of the expanding colony profiles together with the KBC (see Supp.
+This setup provides a controlled framework to analyze both front dynamics and interfacial stability (see Supp.
 Material for details).

-Not surprisingly, the resulting profiles for pressure and velocity retain the same screened structure identified in the free-boundary case, with a characteristic length $\chi$ and bulk saturation at $p_c$ once $L \gg \chi$.
-As shown in Figs.~\ref{fig:fig3}b,c, the continuum predictions accurately reproduce the spatial structure of the mechanical fields across different colony sizes and parameters.

-Importantly, this geometry allows us to solve explicitly the front dynamics.
-Combining the velocity field with the KBC yields,
+Not surprisingly, the resulting profiles for pressure and velocity retain the same screened structure identified in the free-boundary case, with a bulk saturation at pressure $p_c$ once $L \gg \chi$.
+As shown in Fig.~\ref{fig:fig3}b, the continuum predictions accurately reproduce the spatial structure of the mechanical fields across different colony sizes and parameters.
+An explicit analytical solution for the front evolution can be obtained by combining the velocity field with the KBC, which yields

 where $L_0=L(t=0)$ is the initial colony length.
 This solution fully captures the crossover from exponential growth ($L \ll \chi$) to constant-velocity propagation $u_0$ ($L \gg \chi$).
-The predicted growth curves collapse under a suitable rescaling of time $\tau = t / (2t^*) + \ln[\sinh(L_0/\chi)]$ and are in quantitative agreement with simulations without adjustable parameters (Figs.~\ref{fig:fig3}d,e).
-Moreover, the channel configuration presents stronger deviations near the origin due to the presence of the immobile wall.
+The predicted growth curves collapse under a suitable rescaling of time $\tau = t / (2t^*) + \ln[\sinh(L_0/\chi)]$ and are in quantitative agreement with simulations without adjustable parameters, as shown in Fig.~\ref{fig:fig3}c for front position and velocity.